Podcast: How to Help New Hunters Shoot Their First Deer

 Read Next: The Heart & the Skull: A First Deer Hunt Brings You Closer to the Wild

 But once that deer is down?
 Cut loose.
 Be happy for your hunter and give them plenty of kudos.
 New hunters often don’t know what to do after the shot, and while they may be working through a bunch of different emotions, they’re also leaning on you to set the tone — this is uncharted territory for them.
-The hunters I spoke to said that receiving hugs and congratulations, talking to other new hunters, telling and retelling the story of their hunt, and hanging out at deer camp were all an important part of their experience.
-This is often the best part of the whole weekend, and a natural way for new and veteran hunters to find more common ground.
+The hunters I spoke with said that receiving hugs and congratulations, talking to other new hunters, telling the story of their hunt, and hanging out at deer camp were all an important part of their experience.
+It’s also a natural way for new and veteran hunters to find more common ground.

 More Tips for Taking New Deer Hunters